nhladick/pairdb/README.md

 `drop table_name`

-Drops table by deleting file associated with *table_name* and removing *table_name* from database table list.
+Drops table by deleting the file associated with *table_name* and removing *table_name* from the database table list.
 If *table_name* refers to the current active table, all table data is cleared from memory, and another table must be created or selected to perform any table operations.

 `add key val`